All Episodes

 And he actually said, I want to make America great.

-Well, when you when you're that guy, and you believe in limited government, low regulations, lower taxes, he slashed taxes, brought jobs back, and you could you can actually make people proud of the country again.
+When you're that guy and you believe in limited government, low regulations, lower taxes, he slashed taxes, brought jobs back, and you can actually make people proud of the country again.

 That's what Trump did.

-Reagan was a much better diplomatic politician in that he knew how to smile, shake a hand, tell a joke, while he also said, Right, but we've got Star Wars, and we'll knock your missile out of the air.
+Reagan was a much better diplomatic politician in that he knew how to smile, shake a hand, tell a joke, while he also said, right, but we've got Star Wars or we'll knock your missile out of the air.

 You still want to mess around?